I’ll tell you how eating healthily can save you money

 Nicky Selwood has been a nutritionist for over 20 years, working for the Food Standards Agency, Cadbury Schweppes and Waitrose.
-She combines her love of all things diet related with her love of finding ways to save money on the everyday essentials
+She combines her love of all things diet related with her passion for finding ways to save money on the everyday essentials

 January is the most popular time of the year for dieting to begin and it’s also when many of us start looking to include more healthy foods in our diets.
-There’s a feeling that healthy food is expensive, but is this really the case?
-And can you eat healthily on a budget?
+There’s a misconception that healthy food is always expensive, but is that really the case?
+So can you eat healthily on a budget?

 Eating healthily doesn’t have to break the bank.
 In fact, quite the opposite.